mylescarey2019/Word-Guess---Node/UseCases-PsuedoCode.md

             1. init - constuctor function that builds letter array
             2. updateWord - take user letter guess and calls setLetter for each letter array entry
             3. getWord - returns terminal ready word string - has masks and spacing for readibility
+            4. solveWord - used when player exhausts guesses
     3. word pool
         1. Properties
             1. words - array of Word objects